The intertwined physics of active chemical reactions and phase separation

 We consider a regular solution consisting of $N$ different component $X_1$, $X_2$, \ldots, $X_N$.
 The state of a homogeneous system is then fully specified by its volume $V$, temperature~$T$, and the particle counts~$N_i$ for all species $i=1,\ldots,N$.
 If the interactions at the system's boundary are negligible, the free energy~$F$ of the system is given by $F(\{N_i\},V,T)=V f(\cs,T)$, where the concentrations $c_i = N_i/V$ define the composition $\cs=(c_1, \ldots, c_N)$.
 We split the free energy density~$f$ into the ideal entropy of mixing and the enthalpic contributions~$\enthalpy$,

 where $k_\mathrm{B}$ is Boltzmann's constant.
 The enthalpy density~$\enthalpy$ captures internal degrees of freedom of the molecules as well as short-ranged interactions, including various protein interactions~\cite{Dignon2020} and complex coacervation~\cite{Overbeek1957}.
-A special case are ideal solutions, where interactions are absent and all components have constant internal energy~$w_i$, so $\enthalpy(\cs,T)=\sum_i c_i w_i(T)$.
-Other examples include the Flory-Huggins free energy, $\enthalpy(\cs, T) = \sum_{i,j} c_ic_j\,\chi_{ij}(T)$~\cite{Flory1942,Huggins1941,Mao2018}, and polynomial expressions, which are sometimes called Ginzburg-Landau free energies.
+A special case is ideal solutions, where interactions are absent and all components have constant internal energy~$w_i$, so $\enthalpy(\cs,T)=\sum_i c_i w_i(T)$.
+Another example is the Flory-Huggins free energy, $\enthalpy(\cs, T) = \sum_{i,j} c_ic_j\,\chi_{ij}(T)$~\cite{Flory1942,Huggins1941,Mao2018}, where the Flory-parameters~$\chi_{ij}$ encode pairwise interactions.
 In all cases, free energies~$F$ imply chemical potentials $\mu_i = (\partial F/\partial N_i)_{V,T,N_{j\neq i}}$, which read

-where $\omega_i = \partial \enthalpy/\partial c_i$ are specific enthalpies.
+where $\enthalpySpec_i = \partial \enthalpy/\partial c_i$ are specific enthalpies.
 Similarly, we obtain the pressure~$\Pi=-(\partial F/\partial V)_{T,N_i} = \sum_i c_i \mu_i - f$,

 Finally, we could determine entropies from derivatives with respect to temperature~$T$, but we will focus on isothermal systems with constant $T$ for simplicity.
 Consequently, only the intensive quantities $\mu_i$ and $\Pi$ govern chemical reactions and phase separation, which we will first discuss separately.